Pension Planning

 • The 25% is calculated on the value of your pension on the date you first access it

-For example, if you have a SIPP worth GBP 200,000 and you elect to take the PCLS, you receive GBP 50,000 tax-free, with the remaining GBP 150,000 available for flexible drawdown or kept invested.
+For example, if you have a SIPP worth GBP 200,000 and you elect to take the PCLS, you receive GBP 50,000 tax-free immediately.
+The remaining GBP 150,000 stays invested and can be drawn flexibly as income.

 In the UAE context, the PCLS works exactly as it does in the UK: